 - Contingency fees: No upfront or out-of-pocket fees

 We can help you file a claim for any truck accident, whether it was caused by fatigued truck drivers, untrained truck drivers, speeding, failure to check blind spots, excessive cargo weight, unsecured cargo, or any other form of negligence.
-From our offices in Joplin, Springfield, and Bentonville/Rogers, we are ready to serve you anywhere in Oklahoma, Missouri, Arkansas, and Kansas.
+From our offices in Springfield and Joplin, we are ready to serve you anywhere in Oklahoma, Missouri, Arkansas, and Kansas.

 You can start your case for FREE.
 Call (833) 600-0125 today.

 Truck accidents are different from car accidents because the trucking industry is highly regulated by the government.
 Federal and state rules require that trucking companies follow strict guidelines regarding the hiring/training of drivers, a driver's hours of service, and more.
 If a truck driver, trucking company, or a third-party violated any of these regulations, then they can be held liable for any injuries.

 Unlike a car accident, where the negligent driver is held liable for an accident, truck accidents can have several potentially liable parties.
 Liability for truck accidents can fall on one or more of the following: